LAST UPDATED: October 1, 2022

 Required Proof of Vaccination

-Travellers should use the new standardized proof of vaccination documents available from your province or territory of residence, which are currently available from all provinces and territories
+Travellers should use the standardized proof of vaccination documents available from your province or territory of residence, which are currently available from all provinces and territories

 In addition to downloading your vaccine passport to your phone, travellers should print a physical copy of your vaccine passports to take with you in case you experience issues with your mobile device.